LethalCompanyModding/ShipInventoryCommunity/README.md

 # Ship Inventory Updated
+This repository is a fork of the original [ShipInventory](https://github.com/WarperSan/ShipInventory) with permission.
 Adds a ship object that allows players to safely store items inside the ship's inventory.

 ### Vent Chute
 By holding an item to the vent chute, you can put items into the ship's inventory.
 You can also retrieve them using the terminal.